 where, $\phi(k) = \frac{1}{\sqrt{2\pi}}\int_{-\infty}^{\infty} e^{-ik\zeta} \psi(\zeta) d\zeta $.
-Uncertainty, in the context of Fisher information, refers to the degree of imprecision or lack of knowledge about the true value of a parameter.
-It captures the spread or variability in the estimates obtained from different samples or measurements.
-It measures the uncertainty or randomness associated with parameter estimation based on observed data, with higher entropy implying lower uncertainty and better estimation performance.
-This is represented as follows
+In terms of Fisher information, uncertainty refers to the degree of inaccuracy or lack of complete understanding regarding the true value of a parameter.
+It reflects the variation or dispersion in estimates derived from various samples or observations.
+This concept assesses how uncertain or unpredictable parameter estimation is based on empirical data.
+Greater Fisher information indicates reduced uncertainty and more precise estimates.
+This is demonstrated by:

-where, $\hbar$ is reduced Planck's constant.
+where $\hbar$ is reduced Planck's constant.